-The ordinance establishing the Port Authority for the City of New Haven provides for, among other things, that the Authority will be assessed a payment in lieu of taxes (PILOT) payable to the City on profit-making leases of all otherwise taxable property owned by the Port Authority.
-In addition, the Authority shall pay a PILOT to the City, in accordance with section 7-329u of the Connecticut General Statutes, in such an amount to be established should the Authority become profitable.
+The ordinance establishing the Port Authority for the City of New Haven provides for, among other things, that the Authority will be assessed a payment in lieu of taxes (PILOT) payable to the City on profit-making leases of property owned by the Port Authority.
+In addition, the Authority may pay a PILOT to the City, in accordance with section 7-329u of the Connecticut General Statutes, in such an amount to be established should the Authority become profitable.
 In no case, however, shall any payment be made unless the Authority has sufficient funds to make such payment and to operate the Authority and maintain a reasonable reserve for necessary operating and/or capital expenditures.
-No PILOT payment was assessed for fiscal years ended June 30, 2021 and 2020.
+No PILOT payment was assessed for fiscal years ended June 30, 2022 and 2021.